davidstef/blindspot-image-processing/README.md

 # Docker Configs

 - **!
-Before Running** `docker-compose up` you should stop redis container service in docker (it's integrated in app docker container with the same port)
+Before Running** `docker-compose up` you should stop redis container service in docker (it's already integrated in the docker container application, being set to the same port)

 - In `.env` file, set `REDIS_HOST` to `redis-1` instead of `localhost`